phyloref/phyloref-ontology/README.md

 This series of patterns in essence corresponds to branch-based [phylogenetic clade definitions] [1], i.e., definitions using exclusion.
 We can use these to build phyloreferences corresponding to node-based clade definitions (i.e., definitions using a most recent common ancestor), by using the parent of the nodes that include one but exclude the other lineage(s).

-* For example, for the most recent common ancestor of Campanula_latifolia and Lobelia, we define the parent of the two nodes has one as descendent and excludes the other:
+* For example, for the most recent common ancestor of Campanula_latifolia and Lobelia, we define the parent of the two nodes that have one as descendent and exclude the other:

   ```
 has_Child some (has_Descendant value Campanula_latifolia and excludes_lineage_to value Lobelia)